cyse7125-sp25-team02/webapp-hello-world/README.md

 ## Requirements

 - Go 1.21 or higher
-- MySQL 8.0 or higher
+- Postgres 9.6 or higher

 ## Project Structure